Neuroendocrine Cancer – Ronny Allan’s Group – how to use it

 • Posts made solely for the purpose of introduction without a question to the group and/or contains a picture (or pictures) not relevant to the discussion.

 • Pictures of animals associated with vastly outdated awareness practices. (e.g. zebras/unicorns/peacocks).
-This rule extends to internet links which then display an offending picture or word or are contained within a video.
+This rule extends to internet links which then display an offending picture or word or the offending picture or word are contained within a video either by visual or audio.

 • Links to technical information without any context added by the poster, i.e. why is it being posted and why is it relevant to the group discussion.